CS601-F18/side-project-hiepbui11395/README.md

 ### Part 1 - System Design
 The web application will be implemented by using Java with Spring Framework.
+The project contain many package:
+- config: contain the configuration file(security, url, ...)
+- controller: contain controllers and rest controllers
+- entity: contain model of each table from db
+- repository: connection between web application and db
+- service: contain logic code
+- utils: contain utilities such as Config File, Enums, Datatable, ...
+- viewmodel: custom model for passing data from controller to view.

 ### Part 2 - Database Desin